Hujaakbar/Articles/Commonly_used_tools_for_software_development/commonly_used_tools_for_software_development.md

 ## Creating Graphs

 - [Mermaid-js](https://mermaid.js.org/) - JavaScript based diagramming and charting tool that uses markdown-like syntax.
-- [Drawio](https://app.diagrams.net/) - Best of class for creating general diagrams.
+- [Drawio](https://app.diagrams.net/) - Best of the class for creating general diagrams.
 - [Excalidraw](https://excalidraw.com/) - It is virtual whiteboard, best suited for sketching.

 ## Content Management and Blogging

-Many companies publish content
+Many companies publish content such as

 - documentation explaining how to use their product
 - useful tips and hacks about their product